Oxford Philosophy Graduate Conference

 Q: Can I participate as an undergraduate?

-A: Paper submissions are only open to current postgraduates in philosophy.
+A: Paper submissions are only open to current postgraduates.

 Q: I am currently enrolled in a graduate programme, but will be graduating before the time of the conference.
 Can I still participate?